Grüezi, welcome into my artistic research

 Phase 1: March – April 2025

-With these questions — Who am I?
-What is still like me? — I came to the wordplay Like Me.
-It can mean you are like me, as if we share the same interests, habits, or desires.
-But it can also be read as an invitation, or even a demand, to like me.
+With these questions: Who am I?
+What is still like me?
+I came to the wordplay Like Me.
+It can mean “you are like me”, as if we share the same interests, habits, or desires.
+But it can also be read as an invitation, or even a demand: like me.
 Who follows whom?
 Who is looking at whom?
-This wordplay connected the work directly to the world of social media.

-Connected to this idea, I did not begin directly in the studio.
-Instead, I started by drawing figures from specific social media accounts, observing how bodies were posed, framed, and presented for an imagined audience.
-Some of these images reminded me of pornographic imagery, which I find artistically interesting because it combines extreme exposure with something intimate and private.
-There is a tension between desire, seduction, vulnerability, and emotional coldness.
-Through drawing, I began to notice how small gestures can change the meaning of an image: hands on the hips can suggest pride and draw attention to the curves of the female body; looking over the shoulder can appear elegant, playful, or seductive; placing the hands near the face or playing with the hair can create a more intimate atmosphere.
-I became interested in these stereotypical ways femininity is performed through the body, gestures, and facial expressions, and later brought these observations into the studio by exploring how one simple gesture could be embodied and transformed in different ways.
+Some of these images reminded me of pornographic imagery, which I found artistically interesting because of the tension between exposure and privacy, desire and vulnerability, seduction and emotional coldness.
+Through these sketches, I began to notice how small gestures can shift the meaning of an image: hands on the hips can suggest pride while drawing attention to the curves of the female body; looking over the shoulder can appear elegant, playful, or seductive; hands near the face or hair can create a more intimate atmosphere.

-ⒸNadika Mohn
+©Nadika Mohn

 Phase 2: April – May 2025